Creating more primary nodes v7

-Once you have created the primary definition node, you add additional databases to the multi-master replication system by defining additional primary nodes.
+Once you have created the primary definition node, you add more databases to the multi-master replication system by defining more primary nodes.

-This is done by creating additional publication database definitions subordinate to the MMR type node under the Publication Server node that contains the primary definition node.
+You co this by creating more publication database definitions subordinate to the MMR type node under the Publication Server node that contains the primary definition node.

-After the publication database definition is created, a Publication Database node representing the primary node appears in the replication tree of the xDB Replication Console.
+After you create the publication database definition, a Publication Database node representing the primary node appears in the replication tree of the Replication Server console.
 The publication that was defined under the primary definition node appears under the Publication Database node.

 You must enter database connection information such as the database server network address, database identifier, and database login user name and password when you create the publication database definition.
-The connection information is used by the publication server to access the publication tables when it performs replication.
+The publication server uses the connection information to access the publication tables when it performs replication.

 Step 1: Make sure the database server for the primary definition node is running and accepting client connections.